 When engineers take into account that these elements add to the usability of your product, making the design even more human, they can be reprioritized in product planning (and perhaps even the budget).
 Very often these elements aren’t just icing on the cake—they’re essential to your product’s success.

 The ROI of Human-Centered Design

-If your product team lays a strong foundation for user-centered design throughout the entire process, you’ll avoid expensive changes down the line.
+If your team lays a strong foundation for user-centered design during the initial phases of UX strategy, you’ll avoid expensive changes down the line.
 (That expensive technology platform you’ve been eyeing…does it really align with user needs?
 Or support a user-centered product experience?
 Don’t wait to find out!)